georgeschaible/thermal-imager/README.md

 Additionally, I could not get the SD card to succesfully mount so I had to make a few changes to the sd.c file as well.

 Finally, as Ruslan points out, the text for the device is written in Russian so I thought I would share my python script for converting that to english.
+To use, save in the "main" directory and set the folder path in the python file (bottom of python code).
 Hopefully others find this helpful.

 Here is the soldering map I made for version 1.1 of this project:
 ![Soldering map](soldering_map.png)